-Place a teaspoon of pork and veggie filling in the center of the wrapper and then fold up like a taco.
-Pleat and crimp the edges to seal.
+Then, place a teaspoon of pork and veggie filling in the center of the wrapper and fold up like a taco.
+Pleat and crimp the edges together to seal.

-Heat a large skillet with oil and pan fry the dumplings to create a crispy crust before steaming them.
+To cook the dumplings: Heat a large skillet with oil and pan fry the dumplings to create a crispy crust, and then steam them with a bit of water in the same skillet.
 Be prepared, the aroma that will waft out of the pan is utterly intoxicating.

-Dip them in spicy soy sauce and swoon over your made from scratch Chinese dumpling masterpieces!
+Dip the warm potstickers in the homemade spicy soy sauce and swoon over your made-from-scratch Chinese dumpling masterpieces.